acacode/swagger-typescript-api/README.md

 ## 💎 options
 ### **`--templates`**
-This option should be used in cases when you don't want to use default `swagger-typescript-api` output structure
+This option needed for cases when you don't want to use default `swagger-typescript-api` output structure
 How to use it:
-1. copy [**swagger-typescript-api templates**](https://github.com/acacode/swagger-typescript-api/tree/mustache-latest/src/templates/defaults) into your place in project
+1. copy swagger-typescript-api templates into your place in project
+    - from [/templates/default](https://github.com/acacode/swagger-typescript-api/tree/next/templates/default) for single api file
+    - from [/templates/modular](https://github.com/acacode/swagger-typescript-api/tree/next/templates/modular) for multiple api files (with `--modular` option)
 1. add `--templates PATH_TO_YOUR_TEMPLATES` option
-2. modify [Mustache](https://mustache.github.io/) templates as you like
+2. modify [ETA](https://eta.js.org/docs/syntax) templates as you like

 ### **`--module-name-index`**
 This option should be used in cases when you have api with one global prefix like `/api`